intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 ## Motivation

-AutoScaling is the key to automatic maintenance of a DL training job.
+Auto-scaling is the key to automatic maintenance of a DL training job.
 DLRover should support add/remove nodes to a job without interrupting the training process to improve the training performance.